-The curriculum includes the Master Thesis course, which links to and allows the collaboration with existing industry providers .
-A rigorous process of logbook and weekly task allocation with predefined student obligations needs to be included in the case of a thesis work implemented within industry sector.
-It is recommended by the EEC to also include the industry hosting organization obligations (in terms of insurance, hours of work, expectations etc.) if the student works within the industry premises.
+The curriculum contains the Master Thesis course, which allows collaboration with existing industry links.
+This is not described in detail in terms of the online provision.
+A rigorous process of logbook and weekly task allocation with predefined student obligations needs to be included in the case of a thesis work implemented within the industry sector.
+It is recommended by the EEC to also include the industry hosting organisation obligations (in terms of insurance, hours of work, expectations etc.) if the student works within the industry premises in Cyprus or abroad.

 Generally, the program assessment is consistent, appropriate, transparent, objective and supports the development of the learner.
 Appropriate procedures for dealing with students' complaints regarding the process of teaching and learning are set and adequate numbers of hardware are provided at the labs for the needs of the students.
-The program also has support for students with disabilities.
+The program also has support for students with special needs.
 The EEC had the opportunity to review exam papers that demonstrated the transition from closed to open book exams because of the pandemic and this provided an example of good practice which needs to be continued after the pandemic and a push towards authentic assessment.
 A combination of online proctoring (in place at the university) and assessment design would also support academic integrity and avoid academic offences.

-The course descriptors are of good quality, with enough details and appropriate description of the LOs, although specific actions need to be taken as addressed in Section 1.
+The description of the courses is of good quality, with enough details and appropriate description of the LOs, although specific actions need to be taken as addressed in Section 1.